OkGoDoIt/OpenAI-API-dotnet/README.md

 A simple C# .NET wrapper library to use with OpenAI's GPT-3 API.
 More context [on my blog](https://rogerpincombe.com/openai-dotnet-api).

 ## Status
-Updated to work with the current API as of January 12, 2023.
-Deprecated the Search endpoint as OpenAI has removed that API.
-This version includes breaking changes around specifying models to keep up with OpenAI API changes.
-If you had any code which used the old "engines", that will need to be updated to "models".
+Updated to work with the current API as of February 2, 2023.
+Added Files and Embedding endpoints.
+Removed the Search endpoint as OpenAI has removed that API.

-Support for insertion, edits, and embedding is coming soon.
+Thank you [@GotMike](https://github.com/gotmike), [@metjuperry](https://github.com/metjuperry), and [@Alexei000](https://github.com/Alexei000) for your contributions!

 ## Quick Example